-Lowers high levels of cholesterol and triglycerides (fats) in your blood.
-Used in combination with a diet program to help keep atherosclerosis (hardening of the arteries) from getting worse.
-Prevents stroke and heart attacks in older adults without known heart disease.
-This medicine is an HMG-CoA inhibitor, and is sometimes called a "statin."
+Lowers high cholesterol and triglyceride levels in your blood.
+Helps keep atherosclerosis (hardening of the arteries) from getting worse.
+Lowers the risk of stroke and heart attack in people who have certain risk factors.
+This medicine is an HMG-CoA inhibitor (statin).

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to rosuvastatin.
 Do not use this medicine if you have active liver disease or if you are pregnant or breastfeeding.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Swallow the tablet whole.
 Do not crush, break, or chew it.

 - Carefully follow your doctor's instructions about diet and exercise.
 This medicine is part of a complete plan for lowering cholesterol and triglycerides in your blood.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.However, do not take 2 doses of this medicine within 12 hours.

 How to Store and Dispose of This Medicine